raddad772/raddad772.github.io/_posts/2022-06-18-testing-your-emulator.md

 ## Testing your CPU emulator

-And a bit about emulating in the first place
+--when it's not very popular
 ---

-This post is a work-in-progress

 ### Test Vectors Needed
 In my last post, I went into a bunch of technical stuff about how and why the 65c816 is a pain to emulate on its own merits, and my solutions for it.
 I've also mentioned previously how the 65c816 was not a popular processor, which is, I believe, because there were much better alternatives available.

 All this means that there's basically only two meaningfully different SNES emulators to look at, and not a lot of test vectors available.
 You want to test your 8080, Z80, 6502, or even 68000 core?
 There's repositories filled with thousands of tests.

 You want to test your 65c816 core?
-Well, you better have most of a function SNES emulator on top of it, because there isn't really much that runs on less.
+Well, you better have most of a functional SNES emulator on top of it, because there isn't really much that runs on less.

 I'd like to verify my 65c816 core a long time before I get all that going.
 There's no sense debugging my memory mapping code when I don't even know if the input addresses are likely to be any good.
 So after looking around, I decided to write my own.